syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if any argument is non-numeric.
+#VALUE! - occurs if any argument is non-numeric.

-&#35;NUM! - occurs if x is negative, if degFreedom1< 1 and  if degFreedom2< 1
+#NUM! - occurs if x is negative, if degFreedom1< 1 and  if degFreedom2< 1

 Example: